 Without proper education, individuals may be unaware of risks and unable to properly manage health.
 Low education levels also often lead to jobs in which individuals may be exposed to toxic environments or physically demanding work, leading to physical stress and injury.

 In some countries, food is considered a part of healing.
 Even here in the U.S., we know the healing properties of a good bowl of chicken noodle soup.
 But too many diets today consist primarily of fast food or other poor choices for health.
 This can lead to vitamin deficiencies, or conditions like diabetes which can be caused by eating too much of the wrong thing.

 Finally, though we often don’t realize it, community has been shown to be incredibly important for optimal health.
 Loneliness and social isolation are just two of the social determinants that can negatively affect health.
 Meanwhile, proper social support allows us the freedom to look after our health in a more proactive way.

 House Calls and Social Determinants

 One of the most positive aspects of the modern-day house call model is the care provider’s ability to go beyond the physical symptoms presented to them and also identify and address any underlying causes.
 DispatchHealth, for example, is redefining healthcare delivery through the most advanced on-demand, in-home healthcare model in the country.
-While a DispatchHealth medical team cares for the patient in the comfort of their home, the providers may notice exposures and other issues that you would never even think to mention in a clinical setting.
-Additionally, with the house call method, medical staff usually have far more time to spend getting to know the patient’s situation, so they can spot problems like social isolation or economic stressors more easily than in a quick office visit.
+While a DispatchHealth medical team provides high-quality acute care in the home, the clinical team may notice exposures and other issues that you would never even think to mention in a clinical setting.
+DispatchHealth’s medical teams assess each patient’s physical, social and psychological wellness.
+And with the house call method, medical staff usually have far more time to spend getting to know the patient’s situation, so they can spot problems like social isolation or economic stressors more easily than in a quick office visit.